Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Introduction

-We have designed a robust simulation methodology that combines various quantum resource reduction tools together with a flexible error mitigation strategy, outlined in Section \ref{sec:QEM}.
+To realize this goal, we designed a robust simulation methodology that combines various quantum resource reduction tools together with a flexible error mitigation/suppression strategy.
 An overview of the qubit subspace framework is given in Section \ref{sec:subspace}, while measurement reduction is achieved through a qubit-wise commuting (QWC) decomposition of the reduced Hamiltonians, provided explicitly in Appendix \ref{sec:hamiltonians}.
 Furthermore, to demonstrate the compatibility of Contextual Subspace with contemporary simulation techniques, we construct ans\"atze via our modification to qubit-ADAPT-VQE \cite{tang2021qubit} which enforces hardware-awareness through a penalising contribution in the excitation pool scoring function, presented in Section \ref{sec:ansatz_construction}.
+Details pertaining to the quantum error mitigation/suppression techniques employed for this simulation are provided in Section \ref{sec:QEM}, while software/hardware considerations are outlined in Section \ref{sec:methods}.
 The paper culminates in Section \ref{sec:results} with quantum computational results for the \ce{N2} PEC.